maholio/nohttp/README.md

 Hi there 👋

-Wrote simple script to enable/disable port 80 on your router.
+This script will enable/disable port 80 on your router.

 ### How to use it?
 Run this commands on your host machine (NOT router):